The importance of nutrition before training or competition

 ⌛ Estimated reading time: 2 minutes

 Nutrition plays a crucial role in optimizing athletic performance and maintaining good health.
-Before training or competing, it's essential to know what foods to eat and in what quantities to achieve the best results.
-By adequately meeting your body's needs before exercise, you can significantly improve your athletic performance.
+Before training or competition, it is essential to know which foods to consume and in what quantities to achieve the best results.
+By properly meeting your body's needs before exercise, you can significantly improve your athletic performance.

-About 3 to 4 hours before a workout, it's recommended to eat a complete meal.
-But what specifically should you eat?
+It is recommended to eat a full meal approximately 3 to 4 hours before a workout.
+But what exactly should you eat?

-Foods to eat before training or before a competition
+Foods to favor before a workout or before a competition

-1. Simple and complex carbohydrates : Simple carbohydrates, such as fruits and juices, are quickly absorbed and provide a quick source of energy for the body.
-Complex carbohydrates, such as pasta, rice, and quinoa, are digested more slowly and provide consistent energy during training.
+Simple and complex carbohydrates : Simple carbohydrates, such as fruits and juices, are quickly absorbed and provide a rapid source of energy for the body.
+Complex carbohydrates, such as pasta, rice, and quinoa, are digested more slowly and provide sustained energy during exercise.

 Foods to avoid before training or competition

-3. It is best to avoid trying new foods before a competition to avoid upsetting the digestive system.
+It is best to avoid testing new foods before a competition so as not to disrupt the digestive system.

 Endurance

-Endurance athletes, such as runners or swimmers, have high carbohydrate requirements to maintain their energy levels during prolonged periods of exercise.
+Endurance athletes, such as runners or swimmers, have high carbohydrate requirements to maintain energy levels during prolonged periods of exercise.
 They should consume approximately 50-60% carbohydrates, 15-20% protein, and 20-30% fat in their daily diet.
-Before exercise, easily digestible carbohydrates are recommended to avoid gastrointestinal disturbances. ( RU Healthy Blog, 2017 )
+Easily digestible carbohydrates are recommended before exercise to avoid gastrointestinal upset. ( RU Healthy Blog, 2017 )

 Resistance

-Resistance athletes, such as weightlifters, have different needs.
+Resistance athletes, such as weightlifters, have different nutritional needs.
 They require approximately 50% carbohydrates, 30% protein, and 20% fat.
-Consuming protein before exercise is crucial for stimulating protein synthesis and increasing muscle strength.
-However, too much protein before endurance exercise can cause a feeling of heaviness and digestive upset. ( Intermountain Healthcare, 2020 ).
+Protein consumption before exercise is crucial for stimulating protein synthesis and increasing muscle strength.
+However, too much protein before endurance exercise can cause sluggishness and digestive issues. ( Intermountain Healthcare, 2020 )

-Finally, before training or competing, it's essential to make sure you're well hydrated!
-Consuming enough water throughout the day, especially before exercise, is essential to maintain optimal performance and avoid dehydration, which can negatively impact performance and health.
+Finally, before training or competition, it is essential to ensure you are well hydrated!
+Consuming enough water throughout the day, especially before exercise, is essential to maintain optimal performance and avoid dehydration, which can have a negative impact on performance and health.

-Beyond diet and hydration, some athletes supplement their preparation with suitable natural treatments .
-This is precisely the approach of IZOM Athletics : solutions designed by and for athletes, to prepare muscles before exercise and promote recovery afterward.
+Beyond nutrition and hydration, some athletes supplement their training with tailored natural treatments .
+This is precisely the approach of IZOM Athletic : solutions designed by and for athletes, to prepare muscles before exertion and promote recovery afterward.